-The output from the qr5 turbine will supply local usage therefore offsetting requirements from the grid.
-If the output of the turbine is greater than the local usage the surplus is exported to the grid or stored for subsequent use
+The output from the qr turbines will supply local usage therefore offsetting requirements from the grid.
+If the output of the turbine is greater than the local usage the surplus may be exported to the grid or stored for subsequent use

 Please contact us for technical information and downloads.

 The qr5 has been designed in accordance with the BSEN 61400-2:1996 and has undergone a series of tests for certification.